Approach

 Where AI Deal Sourcing Creates Real Edge

 The measurable advantages fall into three categories.
-Understanding which one matters most to your firm determines which approach to take.
+Which one matters most to your firm decides which approach to take.

 Speed on inbound flow

-An automated CIM parser reduces initial screening from 30-90 minutes to under 5 minutes per deal.
-For a firm reviewing 200 CIMs per quarter, that is 100-300 hours of analyst time returned to higher-value work.
-More importantly, it means your team responds to attractive deals within hours instead of days.
-In competitive processes, that speed advantage changes outcomes.
+An automated CIM parser cuts initial screening from 30-90 minutes to under 5 minutes per deal.
+For a firm reviewing 200 CIMs a quarter, that is 100-300 hours of analyst time returned to higher-value work.
+More importantly, your team responds to attractive deals within hours instead of days.
+In competitive processes, that speed changes outcomes.

 Coverage on outbound origination